mikezs/AoC-2020/README.md

 - First part was a "simple" loop to find the answer, ran pretty quickly.
 - Second part however took **3 and a half hours** using an optimised build to find the answer.
 Basically you've been given the factors of a really large number and you've got to find the number (reverse encryption?).
 I picked the largest bus number as my number to loop by, but I expect it's probably way more efficient to find a number where all of the busses (at their offset) are the common denominators and loop with that.
 *This problem is obviously designed so you're not meant to be able to do the unoptimised search like I did.
 Luckily I anticipated this and made an optimised build and ran it for hours on a fast computer.
 I will try to find a better number to loop with.*

+### Day 14 - The 3 Bitwise Men
+- After reading the question, it was obvious that we needed to bitshift, so I went about converting a string to binary (thanks stackoverflow) but I used a regex helper extension to string I made, which I used incorrectly, so that cost me lots of time.
+After I'd got it working, the only other complexity was forcing a bit to be zero.
+I kept track of bits to be 1 and bits to be 0, and applied them seperately.
+- Next part required looping through all possible combinations for certain bits, so these were generated as a power of 2 for the number of bits, then each bit was shifted to the position the bit was meant to be in.
+I still needed to keep track of the bits that should be 0 and should be 1, apply these and output all the memory locations as an array.
+*This has to be run on a 64-bit system to not overflow the 36-bit numbers.
+Some languages would have lots of additional complexity to implement this.*